guillevazquez8/ProfileMatcher/README.md

 # Guille's Profile Matcher

-This is a profile matcher for video games.
+Welcome to Guille's Porfile Matcher!
+A matcher for video games.

 ## API Configuration
 It runs with Python 3.12.
 Create a venv, install requirements.txt, and configure your database user, password, and database name in the config file in `config/config.py`.